-When weighing up HubSpot Pro vs Enterprise, the real question is ‘what capabilities do you need from your HubSpot platform?’
-Here's the lowdown on the two packages: their features, costs and which types of organisation will benefit from each one.
+When weighing up HubSpot Pro vs Enterprise, the real question is "what capabilities do you need from the platform?"
+Here's the lowdown on the two packages: their features, their costs, and which types of organisations will benefit from each.

 It used to be that organisations considering a new sales or marketing system were forced to choose between power and ease of use.
-In our experience, larger entities only expected to get around 80% of their requirements from leading platforms.
+In our experience on our journey to becoming an Elite-tier HubSpot solutions partner, larger entities only expected to get around 80% of their requirements from leading platforms.

 The introduction of HubSpot's 'Enterprise' packages (Marketing Hub, Sales Hub and Service Hub) changes this landscape.
 Now, ease-of-use meets advanced capabilities, offering scalability and control to those with complex needs.
 No longer do you have to spend on more expensive software or tie yourself to a custom CRM to meet your requirements.

-Now that this option is on the table, you'll be asking, "is it right for me?"
-What type of organisations will benefit from Hubspot Enterprise, what are the costs, and which features can you get that aren't available in HubSpot Professional?
-Read on to find out the differences when it's HubSpot Pro vs Enterprise.
+Now that this option's on the table, you'll be asking, "is it right for me?"
+What type of organisations will benefit from HubSpot Enterprise, what are the costs, and which features can you get that aren't available in HubSpot Professional?

 This article explains: